 (a) Image - Select “Upload new image” and then navigate to the image you want from files on your computer.
 A large, high-quality image is best: recommended size 2000 x 1200 pixels.
-Images should be a JPG, JPEG, PNG or GIF, although we do not recommend animated GIFs at this time due to accessibility concerns.
+Images should be a JPG, JPEG or PNG.

 - Use the image cropper to frame your image: slide the gray ball along the scale to zoom in or out; click and drag on the image to center it as desired and your image will be cropped to a 5:3 aspect ratio.
 Then click the “Save” button.

 (b) Video - Select “Edit” and then paste in the direct link to a public video (on YouTube and Vimeo only) that you wish to embed on your page.
 Paste the full URL (with “http://" or “https://“), not an “embed code.”
 Then click the “OK” button.

 (c) No Media - No further action is required.

 - Use the color tool to input your brand color as a background color, which will be used with all of the buttons on your Event Page.
 Click the "Save" button to lock it in.

 - Upload an image (minimum of 1200x630 pixels, no larger than 1MB and in JPG format) that will appear when you share your page’s link on social media like Facebook, Twitter, or other platforms.